daleao/sdv/Chargeable/README.md

 - **'RadiusAtEachLevel':**  Allows you to specify the shockwave radius at each charging level.
 - **'RequireModKey':** Set to false if you want charging behavior to be the default when holding down the tool button.
 Set to true if you prefer the vanilla tool spamming behavior.
-- **'ModKey':** If 'RequireModKey' is true, you must hold this key in order to charge (default LeftCtrl).
+- **'ModKey':** If 'RequireModKey' is true, you must hold this key in order to charge (default LeftShift).
 If you play with a gamepad controller you can set this to LeftTrigger or LeftShoulder.
 Check [here](https://stardewcommunitywiki.com/Modding:Player_Guide/Key_Bindings) for a list of available keybinds.
 You can set multiple comma-separated keys.
 - **'StaminaCostMultiplier':** By default, charging multiplies your tool's base stamina cost by the charging level.
 Use this multiplier to adjust the cost of the shockwave *only*.
 Set to zero to make it free (you will still lose stamina equal to the base tool cost).
 - **'TicksBetweenWaves':** The number of game ticks before the shockwave grows by 1 tile.
 Higher numbers cause the shockwave to travel slower.
 Setting this to 0 replicates the original behavior from older versions.